 Eighteen, not counting your two tandems or any levels that need to be repeated.

 Yes!
-You can buy everything at once with our A license in a week package (which includes all of the above plus five jumps on your own to reach the United States Parachute Association (USPA) A license requirement of 25 skydives, packing class, USPA membership and license fees) for $2900–a $547 savings.
-You also get free stays in our bunkhouse during your student training.
-This package is on sale through July 26!
+You can buy everything at once with our A license in a week package (which includes all of the above plus five jumps on your own to reach the United States Parachute Association (USPA) A license requirement of 25 skydives, packing class, USPA membership and license fees) for $3199–a $647 savings.

 At Skydive Spaceland, we only offer tandem for your first and second skydives, where you are harnessed to an experienced instructor.
 Experience the thrill of skydiving with the comfort of an expert guide for every step of the way (plus it’s more time-efficient than jumping solo, which requires about a 4.5-hour instructional class before jumping).
 For tandem skydiving, you’ll learn the basics during a 30-minute class and we will get you skydiving soon afterwards.

 There is an 8-jump Accelerated Free Fall (AFF) program, but it does not get you all the way to your license.
 These days many programs are significantly longer because people have realized that it just takes more instructional jumps than that to really learn how to jump safely.
 Even if other drop zones may not say it up front, there is usually a number of coach jumps required after AFF before you would be allowed to jump on your own.
 You still have quite a few jumps, solo or coached, before you reach the 25 jumps (minimum) needed to achieve your basic skydiving license (A license) from the United States Parachute Association.